 What personal information is checked during a background check?

 In most cases, the Consumer Reporting Agency (CRA) performing the background check also never sees the candidate in person.
 Employers generally pass on their candidates information to the CRA as a last step after most of the hiring process is completed.
 The CRA receives personally identifiable information (PII) like the candidate’s name, date of birth, and Social Security Number (SSN), to find previous addresses, aliases, DMV records, and possible criminal records.

 Because the candidate has provided a SSN, the CRA can run a trace to identify known names and addresses associated with that SSN.
 The SSN Trace also identifies which state the SSN was issued in, and approximately which year.
-The CRA can also detect whether the SSN appears on the Social Security Administration’s Death Master File (in other words, whether that number belongs to a deceased person) or whether the candidate is using a SSN that is known to be false based on the structure of the number itself.
+The CRA can also detect whether the candidate is using a SSN that is known to be false based on the structure of the number itself.

 Is a Social Security Number trace the same as ID Verification?

 A SSN trace is not the same thing as ID verification.
 The SSN trace is designed to check whether submitted information (like the candidate’s name and age) matches commercially available database information associated with the particular SSN.
 The SSN Trace is not designed to determine whether the person entering that information is who they claim to be.

 To alleviate this issue, some companies use additional Identity Verification (IDV) or Knowledge-Based Authentication (KBA) services as part of their onboarding process.